Coded component

 Resources

-External JavaScript and CSS resources required by the coded component.
+External JavaScript and CSS resources that you want to make available to the coded component.
 These resources can be embedded (Script, Stylesheet) or linked (Script URL, Stylesheet URL).
-Custom attributes can be added per resource and these are included in the script/link tag that is generated.
+Custom attributes can be added per resource, and these are included in the script/link tag that is generated.
+Please make sure that all Script URLs and Stylesheet URLs are accessible, as they can lead to failure to execute the script if they are not available.

 Follow the instructions under Content security to ensure the client can load any externally hosted resources.